 The most important place to begin is with ourselves.
 A safe space with clear boundaries is only created when we feel strong in ourselves and keep our hopes and expectations in check as we learn about the other person.
 Are your feet planted firmly on the ground when you enter the dating scene?
-Are your hopes and expectations too high and make you too anxious and vulnerable to hurt?
-What can you do to strengthen yourself and know you will cope if the person turns out to be less than trustworthy?
+Are your hopes and expectations too high, which makes you anxious and vulnerable to hurt?
+What can you do to strengthen yourself and know you will cope if the person turns out to be untrustworthy?

 Trust your gut

-A simple path is to trust your gut when it comes to cheaters.
+Always trust your gut when it comes to cheaters.
 A 2014 study by Brigham Young University suggests that if you think someone might be a cheater you may be right.
-People are good at “guessing” whether or not someone is a cheater, even without background information.
-Remember those times you didn’t trust yourself in a situation that did not turn out well and you realised later that all the indicators were there from the start?
+People are good at ‘guessing’ whether or not someone is a cheater, even without background information.
+It’s likely there have been times where you didn’t trust yourself in a situation that didn’t turn out well and later realised that the signs were there from the start.

-This is tricky territory because there will be times when we judge someone poorly at first and later find they are delightful.
-Best to be alert for red flags, but not so hyper-vigilant that genuine possibilities are flattened.
+That said, there will be times when we judge someone poorly at first and later find that they are great.
+Be alert for red flags, but not so hyper-vigilant that you flatten genuine possibilities.

-Some personality characteristics might indicate that someone is likely to cheat, and these are what we like to call “narcissistic tendencies”.
-The individual may be charming, have a big ego, feel they are entitled to the good things in life and don’t have to play by the rules, and don’t seem to feel guilt or remorse.
+Some personality characteristics might indicate that someone is likely to cheat, and these are what we call ‘narcissistic tendencies’.
+The individual may be charming, have a big ego, feel they are entitled to the good things in life.
+They believe they don’t have to play by the rules, and don’t seem to feel guilt or remorse.

-They will talk about themselves a lot but may also be good at getting you to talk.
-They maybe exciting, smart, impressive, and appear sincere as they tell us what we want to hear.
+They’ll talk about themselves a lot but may also be good at getting you to talk.
+They may be exciting, smart, impressive, and appear sincere as they tell us what we want to hear.
 They can be excellent liars and see the world in terms of winners and losers.
 They might get a thrill out of cheating as a power game.
-They might love the ecstasy, chemistry and passion present in the early days of a relationship and, when this stage is over, they move on hungry for the next passionate episode with someone else.
+They might love the ecstasy, chemistry and passion present in the early days of a relationship — but when this stage is over, they move on, hungry for the next passionate episode with someone else.

-Some studies show that if someone has cheated in a prior relationship they may do it again in future relationships.
+Some studies show that if someone has cheated in a previous relationship they may do it again.
 Other studies show that a family history of cheating could be a warning sign.
 If one or both parents were unfaithful, their children may be more inclined to cheat.

 If your date is not bothered by a friend’s infidelity, this may be a red flag about their own inclinations.
-However, there are no universal rules and someone may cheat once and never again—they may have been ready to end a relationship and/ or they lived to regret their actions.
+However, there are no universal rules and someone may cheat once and never again.

 The truth about infidelity

-While we like to believe in the classic cheater stereotype, couples therapists know that infidelity is often a more complex and multifactorial situation.
+While we like to believe in the classic cheater stereotype, relationship counsellors know that infidelity is often a more complex situation.
 According to couples and sex therapist, Esther Perel, “Affairs are way less about sex, and a lot more about desire: desire for attention, desire to feel special, desire to feel important”.

-For Perel, while affairs are an act of betrayal, they can also be an expression of longing, loneliness and loss.
-Although not an excuse, sometimes, cheating may be to do with what one partner is missing in the relationship.
+For Esther, while affairs are an act of betrayal, they can also be an expression of longing, loneliness and loss.
+Although it’s not an excuse, sometimes, cheating may have a lot to do with what one partner is missing in the relationship.

-It is tempting to think in terms of cheaters and cheated.
-While this is often a truthful scenario, if we reduce the situation to “us and them” we lose some valuable perspective.
+It’s tempting to think in terms of cheaters and cheated.
+While this is often the case, if we reduce the situation to “us and them” we lose some valuable perspective.
 Be very honest with yourself.
-Have you ever cheated on a partner or with someone else’s partner?
-Have your friends ever cheated and what was your attitude to their cheating?
+Have you ever cheated on a partner, or with someone else’s partner?
+Have your friends ever cheated, and what was your attitude to their cheating?

-If you are not in good shape to front the perils of the dating scene as a result of past hurts or current fears, you may find that some professional help will strengthen you and reduce your vulnerability.
+If you’re not in good shape to deal with the challenges of the dating scene as a result of past hurts or current fears, some professional help can strengthen you and reduce your vulnerability.